DevKingel/Blog/project_creation_guide.md

     * **Frontend (Next.js):**
         * **Admin UI:** In the admin dashboard, create the interface for managing categories and tags.
         * **Writer UI:** In the article editor, add a component that allows writers to select from the list of existing categories and tags to associate with their posts.
+* **Feature: Comment System:**
+    * **Frontend:** A component below each article will display all existing comments to every visitor.
+However, the form to submit a new comment will only be visible or enabled for authenticated users (Reader, Writer, Admin).
+    * **Backend:** Endpoints to create, read, and delete comments, with business logic to ensure users can only delete their own comments (unless they are an Admin).
 * **Frontend Development (SSR, SPA, and SEO Focus):**
     * **Server-Side Rendering (SSR):**
         * For dynamic pages that need to be indexed by search engines (like `/blog/[slug]`, `/category/[slug]`), you will use the **`getServerSideProps`** function in Next.js.